tristinyun08/biofeedback-visualization/README.md

 - **RStudio Connect**: Direct deployment from RStudio
 - **Local server**: Run locally for development and testing

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Built with R Shiny framework